fcarp10/dotfiles/.script-config/README.md

 ## Arcolinux configuration

-Script for installing `awesomewm` and all additional packages and settings.
+Script for installing `awesomewm` or `qtile` and additional packages and settings.

 ### Prerequisites